lucarin91/SR-seminar/slides.md

 ### ftc compiler
-A tool to translate the policy written in Dalog to a set of FlowTap call.
+A tool to translate the policies written in Datalog to a set of FlowTap call.

-It can also dynamically compile the same policy into different set of FlowTap calls that maximize the efficiency of the system, base on CPU usage and network load.
+It can also dynamically compile the same policy into different set of FlowTap calls that maximise the efficiency of the system, based on CPU usage and network load.

 note:
 Datalog is a declarative logic programming language that syntactically is a subset of Prolog.
 It is often used as a query language for deductive databases.
 In recent years, Datalog has found new application in data integration, information extraction, networking, program analysis, security, and cloud computing.

 ### Implementation
-FlowTap is implemented on **OpenStack Icehouse** release.
+FlowTap is implemented on the **OpenStack Icehouse** release.

 By modifying the virtual routing devices:

-- the integration bridge (`br-int`) that connects to VMs
+- The integration bridge (`br-int`) that connects to VMs

-- the tunneling bridge (`br-tun`) that tunnels the VM traffic across cloud nodes.
+- The tunneling bridge (`br-tun`) that tunnels the VM traffic across cloud nodes.

 ### How it works
 The modified `br-int` process each packet at the following:
-1. compare the flow with the flow syntax
+1. Compare the flow with the flow syntax

-2. if it matches, it is duplicated or taken as it is
+2. If it matches, it is duplicated or taken as it is

-3. its destination MAC address is rewritten to the security VM MAC
+3. Its destination MAC address is rewritten to the security VM MAC

-4. it is resubmitted to the `br-int` if the security VM is on the same node, or to the `br-tun` for tunneling.
+4. It is resubmitted to the `br-int` if the security VM is on the same node, or to the `br-tun` for tunneling.